Correlated normal state fermiology and topological superconductivity in UTe2: Discussion

+\end{widetext} Here, $u^{\mu s}_{n \sigma} (k)$ is an eigenstate of the given tight-binding model. $\mu$, $s$, $n$, $\sigma$ are orbital, spin, band index, and pseudospin degrees of freedom, respectively. \\ \\

+\tbf{Data availability} The data that support the findings of this study are available from the authors upon request. \\

-\tbf{Acknowledgements} We thanks for fruitful discussions with Seokjin Bae and Yun Suk Eo.
+\tbf{Acknowledgements} We thank Seokjin Bae and Yun Suk Eo for the fruitful discussions.
 H.C.C, S.H.L., B.J.Y. were supported by the Institute for Basic Science in Korea (Grant No. IBS-R009-D1).
 S.H.L., B.J.Y. were supported by Samsung Science and Technology Foundation under Project Number SSTF-BA2002-06, and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1A2C4002773, and No. NRF-2021R1A5A1032996). \\

 \tbf{Author contributions} BJY initially conceived the project.
 HCC and SHL contributed to the theoretical analysis and wrote the manuscript with BJY.
 HCC did all of the ab initio calculations.
 BJY supervised the project.
 All authors discussed and commented on the manuscript. \\